 1) Check Your Credit Score: The average credit score for rejected mortgage applicants is 729.
 How do you stand?
 You can check your credit score for free at GoFreeCredit.com.
 I highly recommend it because you don’t want to caught with your pants down not knowing what your score is if you have a late payment.
 I had no idea I had an $8 late payment for a utility bill from two years ago that crushed my score from 790 to 680 and caused massive delays in my latest mortgage refinance.

 2) Refinance Your Mortgage.
 LendingTree Mortgage Refinance offers some of the lowest refinance rates because they have a huge network of lenders to provide mortgage loans, home equity loans, and home equity lines of credit.
 If you’re looking to buy a new home, consider using LendingTree to get multiple offer comparisons in a matter of minutes.
+Interest rates are back down to all-time lows in 2015 due to tremendous volatility and chaos in Europe.
 When banks compete, you win.

 3) Manage Your Finances In One Place: Get a handle on your finances by signing up with Personal Capital.
 They are a free online platform which aggregates all your financial accounts in one place so you can see where you can optimize.
 Before Personal Capital, I had to log into eight different systems to track 25+ difference accounts (brokerage, multiple banks, 401K, etc) to track my finances.
 Now, I can just log into Personal Capital to see how my stock accounts are doing and when my CDs are expiring.
 Their best feature is their Portfolio Fee Analyzer which is saving me $1,700+ in annual fees I had no idea I was paying.
 It takes less than one minute to sign up and it’s free.